JustFossa/NoRatPlus/README.md

 To export your project, run the `gradle build` task, and give other people the file `build/libs/<modid>-<version>.jar`.
 Ignore the jars in the `build/badjars` folder.
 Those are intermediary jars that are used by the build system but *do not work* in a normal forge installation.

+If you don't want mixins (which allow for modifying vanilla code), then you can remove the references to mixins from the `build.gradle.kts` at the lines specified with comments and the `com.example.mixin` package.

+If you don't want access transformers (which allow for making methods public/non-final) you can delete the `accesstransformer.cfg` file.
+If you make a change to the `accesstransformers.cfg` you might need to rebuild your project using `./gradlew build --refresh-dependencies`.

 ### For those who have not an attention span